 If you rather want to avoid a cluttered system you can remove a package and its dependencies, without removing dependencies that are used by other installed packages, use the following command.

 sudo pacman -Rs package_name

 Sometimes it can happen that your system can’t find the updates or packages in the Arch repo.
-In that case, there’s a problem with the mirrors you’re trying to connect to.
+In that case, it could be that there’s a problem with the mirrors you’re trying to connect to.
 Only if this happens you can try force refreshing the local package database (Passing two –refresh or -y flags will force a refresh of all package databases, even if they appear to be up-to-date.) :

 sudo pacman -Syy